Kalepa/safe-init/docs/features.md

 In this case, Safe Init will resolve the secret and save the extracted values in the `USERNAME` and `PASSWORD` environment variables.

+### Unlimited Environment Variables

+Safe Init allows you to define an unlimited number of environment variables for your Lambda functions, enabling you to manage and access configuration values more effectively.
+Just encode some or all of your environment variables as a JSON object, save in a file deployed alongside your Lambda function code (default `.env.json`), and Safe Init will automatically load them into your Lambda function's environment.

+**Configuration Options:**

+- `SAFE_INIT_EXTRA_ENV_VARS_FILE` (default: `.env.json`): The file path where additional environment variables are stored.
+Safe Init will load these variables into your Lambda function's environment.

 ## Customization and Flexibility

 Safe Init is designed to be flexible and customizable, allowing you to tailor its behavior to fit your specific needs.